 Don’t Leave Your Trash For Someone Else To Clean Up.

 This is the most common mistake a lot of us make.
 We don’t do it in purpose but we’re packing up and in a rush.
-Or in our case, have a crazy four year old talking our ear off distracting us.
+Or in our case, have a crazy five year old talking our ear off distracting us.
 But when you’re packing up camp, go overboard with cleaning up.
 Plan on taking 10-15 minutes and walking the campsite three or four times to make sure you get everything.
+This is a great thing to get the kids involved with as they’re quickly turn it into a game if you’re lucky and entertain themselves with it.
 Try and leave the place a little better than you found it.
 If you’re on a day hike, double check and make sure you didn’t leave any wrappers or bottle tops from where you stopped to take a breather.
 In the parking lot, make sure all of your trash makes it’s way fully into the trash can and doesn’t get left beside it where a hungry or curious animal can drag it away.
 Please consider being part of our Bring A Bag Challenge and picking up the slack for others who have left a mess behind.

 Don’t Go Off Trail.